Migration guide for classic Slack apps

 • Switch your production app over to new scopes and endpoints.

-• Submit your app to the App Directory with credentials and an environment for the test app.
+• Submit your app to the Slack Marketplace with credentials and an environment for the test app.

 • Take your app and new code live at the same time.